 Captures the key results of the troubleshooting, testing, and redesign cycle.

 You can see from these descriptions that including full documentation of the outcome/results of the testing and redesign process gets you part of the way there; being really specific and detailed about it gets that extra point.

-This last year, I found it helpful to dedicate the last 15 minutes of the scheduled meeting to journal-writing and clean-up; everyone is doing one or the other, and we can all leave on time, and we don’t fall behind in journal entries.
+I found it helpful to dedicate the last 15 minutes of the scheduled meeting to journal-writing and clean-up; everyone is doing one or the other, and we can all leave on time, and we don’t fall behind in journal entries.

 But someday your team will fall behind.
-In that case, we found it useful to take notes (as detailed as possible in the time available) on a separate piece of paper, and tuck them into the journal so that (hopefully) the next meeting, someone could enter them.
+In that case, we found it useful to take notes (as detailed as possible in the time available) on a piece of scratch paper, and tuck it into the journal so that (hopefully) the next meeting, someone could enter them.
 The more you can avoid falling behind, the higher-quality your entries will be.
 If your team is 4 meetings behind, whoever takes the journal home to enter all the back-content will end up doing a less-thorough job than if those entries were done one at a time, in the lab, on the day of the meeting.

 If you find one team member has nothing to do in the middle of the meeting, they can certainly get that day’s journal entry started, with attendees, meeting goals, and what has been done so far.

 Don’t forget to include entries written by your team’s programmers.
 It’s easy to include only build/design entries, and forget to document the programming and autonomous testing process.
 It’s useful to include pseudo-code in your journal entries (full code printouts can be included in your add-on 3-ring binder), as well as keeping track of the values used for important variables or constants.
 These latter items tend to shift over time, and unless they are documented in the engineering notebook, no one will remember that holdPOT was originally 450 but now it’s 520, and hence will not realize that important shifts have taken place in the structure or functioning of the robot.